Safety 📅 2026-03-21 ⏱ 6 min read

 2. Don't send any more money — Whatever the excuse, stop.

-4. Report to the platform — Dating apps and social media take catfishing reports seriously.
+4. Report to the platform — Dating apps and social media often review catfishing reports and may remove the account.

 The Scale of the Problem